 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingTo Apply: Interested qualified candidates must submit a resume, letter of interest, and an unofficial copy of their transcripts no later than May 31, 2022 to the email address listed below.
-Please include the Box # (Box FSE2022-PROV) in the subject line of your email to ensure receipt of your application.
+Notes on ApplyingTo Apply: Interested qualified candidates must submit a resume and letter of interest no later than January 4, 2023 to the email address listed below.
+Please include the Box # (Box SDAS-FSS2PA-10628-10629) in the subject line of your email to ensure receipt of your application.
 Email submissions are preferred.

 New York State Department of Financial Services

 Office of Human Resources Management

 One Commerce Plaza, Suite 301